-Perspective | Four years after Muhammad Ali’s death, Louisville needs his unbridled spirit
+Perspective | My Louisville home is now a heart-wrenching American tragedy

 It was, sadly, so long ago.

 It feels ancient now as I look at home from afar.
 Unbridled Spirit, the commonwealth’s adopted slogan, has been crushed.
-The incomprehensible loss of Breonna Taylor, who became famous only in death, has torn Louisville apart over the past six months.
-On Tuesday, the three police officers who killed her during a flubbed apartment raid were cleared of any criminal charges directly tied to her shooting.
-A Jefferson County grand jury indicted only one of them, former detective Brett Hankinson, on three counts of first-degree wanton endangerment for firing his gun into the neighboring apartment.
+The incomprehensible loss of Breonna Taylor, who became famous only in death, has torn Louisville apart the past six months.
+On Wednesday, the three police officers who killed her during a flubbed apartment raid were cleared of any criminal charges directly tied to her shooting.
+A Jefferson County grand jury indicted only one of them, former detective Brett Hankison, on three counts of first-degree wanton endangerment for firing his gun into the neighboring apartment.

 When stray bullets penetrate the wrong walls, it’s reasonable to expect justice.
 However, the ones that pierced Taylor’s body and ended her innocent life go down as justifiable.

 Louisville keeps smoldering in racial tension.
-It is once again the epicenter of national unrest, and the chaos is distressing: violent opportunists mixed with peaceful protesters, pepper balls, riot gear, arrests, two officers shot Tuesday night.
+It is again the epicenter of national unrest, and the chaos is distressing: violent opportunists mixed with peaceful protesters, pepper balls, riot gear, arrests, two officers shot Wednesday night.

 Home is heart-wrenching.